Mark Richardson (cricketer): After cricket

-Richardson was a cricket commentator for SKY Sports from 2006 to 2020, and he has been a commentator for Spark Sport since 2020.
+Richardson was a cricket commentator for SKY Sports from 2006 to 2020, and he has been a commentator for Spark Sport and TVNZ since 2020.
 He co-hosted Prime show The Crowd Goes Wild with Andrew Mulligan from February 2006 to December 2016.
-He has hosted The Block NZ since 2012, and was the sport presenter on The AM Show from February 2017 to December 2021.
-In 2022 he became an afternoon talkback host with Leah Panapa on Today FM.
+He hosted The Block NZ from 2012 until its axing in 2024, and was the sport presenter on The AM Show from February 2017 to December 2021.
+He was also an afternoon talkback host with Leah Panapa on Today FM from March 2022 to March 2023.
 Previously, he has been a breakfast radio announcer for The Sound and Radio Sport (with a radio-based show of The Crowd Goes Wild).
+He continues to do part-time radio work on Sport Nation in New Zealand and a full-time financial advisor for Forsyth Barr in Auckland.

 Richardson has commented in the media in defense of Donald Trump, saying in July 2018, "people need to give [Trump] a shot".
 He has been highly critical of Prime Minister Jacinda Ardern's decision to have a child in office.
 He was criticised for saying previously that "being a mum is not a job".

 After the 2018 Budget, Richardson told his tenants live on air that their rent would be going up to compensate him for losses due to the Government's budget.